-Reading to children before they can speak has far-reaching benefits — it’s great for cognitive development and is the perfect way for parents to introduce sounds, words and other aspects of language.
+Reading to your kids before they can speak is great for cognitive development and is the perfect way for parents to introduce sounds, words and other aspects of language.
 Fostering literacy skills early on will set a child up for success in learning and is a key part of parent-child bonding.

 The 2019 Scholastic’s Kids & Family Reading Report states that read-aloud time between parents and children are ‘a highly interactive experience — it’s a partnership.
 Children choose books, kids and parents ask questions of each other, turn pages and punctuate the experience with sound effects.’